jalombar/starsmasher/documentation/installation.md

 The make command is going to follow all the instructions of the makefile.
 If make goes in error that's because you are missing one or more libraries.
 Then, as explained before, you need to install them and Ubuntu is the easiest way to do that.

-For example, a problem that you can encounter is that your machine could find the command "mpif90" during the compilation.
+For example, a problem that you can encounter is that your machine could not find the command "mpif90" during the compilation.
 To solve this problem, just type in your Ubuntu's terminal:

 ```